Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Splittable MCVRP

-\begin{theorem} For unsplittable, splittable, and unit-demand $k$-MCVRP, the refined tree-partition algorithm can use polynomial time to output a solution of cost at most $\frac{2}{\floor{k/2}+1}\Delta+2c(T'^*)$. \end{theorem} \begin{proof} To show that the algorithm takes polynomial time, we need to prove that it will not get stuck in Step~\ref{loop}.
-In the first loop, we assume that it finds $v$ satisfying the condition in Step~\ref{startloop}.
-As mentioned, we will have $d(T_v)\leq k$ at the end of this loop.
-So, the number of loops in Step~\ref{loop} is bounded by the number of customers in $T_u$, and hence the algorithm takes polynomial time.
+\begin{theorem} For unsplittable, splittable, and unit-demand $k$-MCVRP, Algorithm~\ref{algo:refined-tree-partition} can use polynomial time to output a solution of cost at most $\frac{2}{\floor{k/2}+1}\Delta+2c(T'^*)$. \end{theorem} \begin{proof} First, we show that Algorithm~\ref{algo:refined-tree-partition} takes polynomial time.
+It is easy to see that all steps of Algorithm~\ref{algo:refined-tree-partition} take polynomial time except for the loop in Step~\ref{startloop}.
+Assuming that in the first loop, it finds a customer $v$ satisfying the condition in Step~\ref{startloop}.
+As previously mentioned, by the end of this loop, we will have $d(T_v)\leq k$.
+So, the number of iterations in Step~\ref{loop} is bounded by the number of customers in $T_u$.
+Therefore, Algorithm~\ref{algo:refined-tree-partition} takes polynomial time.

 Next, we show that the algorithm generates a feasible solution.
 Clearly, each tour in Steps~\ref{tour1}, \ref{tour2}, and \ref{tour3} has a capacity of at most $k$.
-Note that after assigning a tour in Step~\ref{tour2}, the algorithm will remove all customers in the tour in Step~\ref{clean}.
+Moreover, after assigning a tour in Step~\ref{tour2}, the algorithm removes all customers in the tour in Step~\ref{clean}.
 So, each customer is satisfied using only one tour.

-Next, we analyze the total cost of all tours.
+At last, we analyze the total cost of all tours.
+We consider the following three cases.